Accelerate Your Degree with an RN-to-MSN Program

 You may be able to earn a higher salary working in roles that have shortages.
 Positions such as psychiatric nurse practitioners and nurse educators are typically in high demand, Poindexter says: “We’re also seeing growing demand for nurses with master’s degrees in genetics the more we’re looking at tailoring our pharmaceuticals and prescriptions and understanding the important role genetics plays in so much of our health care.”

-While registered nurses in all positions (RN, BSN, and MSN) earn an average salary of $77,460, according to the U.S. Bureau of Labor Statistics, national annual salary averages for positions that typically require MSN degrees are much higher.
+While registered nurses in all positions (RN, BSN, and MSN) earn a median annual salary of $81,220, according to the U.S. Bureau of Labor Statistics, national annual salary medians for positions that typically require MSN degrees are much higher.

 Taking the RN-to-MSN approach to earning your master’s degree can help expand on your practical nursing knowledge and experience to give you the in-depth skills and expertise you need to provide a higher level of care and services and advance in your career.